NeoGeographyToolkit/StereoPipeline/docs/conda_build.rst

 repositories, and then that tag can be used in the ``git_tag`` field.)

-Later on, after the packages are built and tested, ensure that all the feedstock repositories are committed back.
+Later on, after the packages are built and tested, ensure that all the changes to the feedstock repositories are checked in.

 Build the conda packages
 ------------------------